 The more varied the sources of intent data, the deeper and more nuanced your account intelligence will be.
 With a comprehensive intent data framework in place, your ABM planning can be more robust, informed, and capable of driving sustained engagement.
 Together, ABM and intent data build a potent combination, equipping your business with the insights needed to craft highly targeted, impactful strategies that resonate with the right accounts at the right time.

-What are the three pillars of ABM?
+What are the three pillars of an ABM Marketing Strategy?

 A well-executed ABM marketing strategy revolves around targeting high-value accounts through carefully personalised campaigns.
 There are three core approaches within ABM planning that allow you to achieve this with precision: one-to-one, one-to-few, and one-to-many ABM strategies.
 Each offers distinct advantages based on how broadly or narrowly you wish to focus your efforts.